 If you maintain a coop of chickens or are planning to, then one thing you always have to think about is coop security and how best to guard against predators.
 If you do not give this issue attention, unfortunately, you may have a gruesome discovery come morning when you feed the flock.

-There's nothing worse than having your chickens or other poultry attacked by a predator - and it seems that nearly every wild creature, and many domestic ones, can appreciate a delicious chicken dinner.
-So, how do you protect your flock so you don't have to worry about losing hens to raccoons, dogs, weasels, hawks, and more?
+It seems that nearly every wild creature, and many domestic ones, can appreciate a delicious chicken dinner.
+So, how do you protect your flock so you do not have to worry about losing your poultry stock to raccoons, dogs, weasels, hawks, and more?

 Potential Poultry Predators

-So, who are you worried about?
+So, what animals should you protect your chickens against?
 Here are the most common chicken predators: